Yogesh6790/Singapore-Power-test/README.md

 # Singapore Power test
-I've basically used Spring Boot + Hibernate + MySQL to develop this RestFul server, By using these technologies, I was able to use their benfits like
+I've basically used Spring Boot + Hibernate + MySQL to develop this RestFul server, By using these technologies, I was able to use their benefits like
   - Dependency injection
   - Easier dependency resolution
   - Less work on the configuration